markdwags/Razor/help/docs/uoaapi.md

 * Parameters: WPARAM = The window handle where you want messages sent.
 LPARAM = flags  ( 1 = get house notifications, NOTE all notification with a lesser notify value than the house notification will go to all windows that have requested information)
 * Returns 2 on unhook, 1 on success, 0 on failure (failure means all slots full) .
+!!! note
-* Notes:  If you have registered a window and wish to unregister just send the message with the window handle again.
+    If you have registered a window and wish to unregister just send the message with the window handle again.

-###C ount Resources  (WM_USER+201)
+### Count Resources (WM_USER+201)

 This will prompt Razor to begin counting resources.

 * Parameters:  NONE
 * Returns 1 on successful start or 0 on stop.

+!!! note
-* Notes:  If resources are already being counted the count will be stopped.
+    If resources are already being counted the count will be stopped.

-UPDATE 7/13/99:   currently it will always return 0 - this MAY be changed in the future but for now it will be zero
+    Currently it will always return 0 - this MAY be changed in the future but for now it will be zero

 ### Get Coords (WM_USER+202)